 Turbidity does increase during periods of high inflow from the tributaries.
 Monthly sampling data from the WDOE monitoring station below Rock Island Hydroelectric Project dam report a range in turbidity of 1.0 NTU (Nephelometric Turbidity Units) to 11.0 NTU; mean value 2.9 NTU, n = 142.
 Turbidity data collected daily by Chelan PUD and reported by the COE Data Access in Real Time (DART) information system for the Project forebay report a similar range but a slightly higher mean turbidity value of 5.6 NTU (n = 116; data from April - September 1993, April 1994, and April - September 1997).
 Although the WDOE data (one sample per month) shows no seasonal trend for turbidity and no correlation for turbidity with temperature or discharge, the daily samples collected by Chelan PUD do show seasonal trends.
-The Chelan PUD/COE daily data for the Rocky Reach Hydroelectric Project forebay indicate higher maximum daily turbidity values in May and July.
-Turbidity in the forebay is inversely correlated with discharge ( $r^2 = 0.67$ ) and positively correlated with water temperature ( $r^2 = 0.71$ ) Temperature and discharge also autocorrelate which may explain the relationship between turbidity and discharge.
+The Chelan PUD/COE daily data for the Rocky Reach Hydroelectric Project forebay is inversely correlated with discharge ($r^2 = 0.67$) and positively correlated with water temperature ($r^2 = 0.71$).
+Temperature and discharge also autocorrelate which may explain the relationship between turbidity and discharge.
 It appears that turbidity may increase slightly in May with the onset of spring runoff and then show a slight increase again in July as primary productivity increases.
 All reported turbidity data are well below the water quality standard for Class A waters.